yunzhel2/CodeScope/program_synthesis/CS510_assignment.md

 Here are the specific goals you should achieve for this assignment:

-- Use PaLM to make inference on all program_synthesis problems. (**45 pts**)
+- Use PaLM to make inference on all program_synthesis problems. (**60 pts**)
   - Create your google AI studio's API through the [link](https://aistudio.google.com/app/apikey).
-  - Follow the detailed instruction below to do inference via `inference/run_palm.py`, you are encouraged to try different prompt templates. (**40 pts**) *Programming languages **except D, Delphi, and Perl** are required to generate and evaluate.*
+  - Follow the detailed instruction below to do inference via `inference/run_palm.py`, you are encouraged to try different prompt templates. (**45 pts**) *All programming languages **except D, Delphi, and Perl** are required to generate and evaluate.*
-  - Write postprocess on the output of LLMs, remove the unnecessary part, e.g., analysis of the question. (**5 pts**)
+  - Write postprocess on the output of LLMs, remove the unnecessary part, e.g., analysis of the question. (**15 pts**)
   - **Bonus:** Try google's new released model [Gemini](https://gemini.google.com/) with your own prompts, or any other SOTA code generation models, then compare the results with PaLM. (**20 pts**)
-- Evaluate the results by executing code. (**35 pts**)
+- Evaluate the results by executing code. (**20 pts**)
   - Build the Executor with Exec-eval and Docker.
   - Execute the generated code with `evaluator/run_execeval.py` and evaluate the results with `evaluator/score_program_synthesis.py`.
-Report the pass rate over all 11 languages and average pass rate in your report. (**25 pts**)
+Report the pass rate over all 11 languages and average pass rate in your report. (**10 pts**)
   - Observe the results and write two case studies in arbitrary languages, one successful case and one failed case. (**10 pts**)
 - Performance Ranking. (**20 pts**)
   - Report the best results you achieved, submit corresponding code file and generated code for reproducing check.

-Due: xxxx.
+**Due: May 3rd.**
-If you want to do more exploration over code understanding& generation task as your final course project, you are highly welcomed to discuss with TA Yunzhe (yunzhel2 AT illinois.edu).
+If you want to do more exploration over code understanding & generation task as your final course project, you are highly welcomed to discuss with TA Yunzhe (yunzhel2 AT illinois.edu).

 ## Data
 The program synthesis dataset is located in `data/program_synthesis_data.jsonl`.
 The fields of the data are explained below: